NannyML/nannyml/docs/how_it_works/chunking_data.rst

     >>> np.mean(obs_level_accuracy), accuracy_score(y_true, y_pred)
     (0.5045, 0.5045)

-Now SEM formula can be used directly to estimate the standard error of accuracy as a function of the sample size (which corresponds to number of observations in chunk).
-The code below compares it with the standard deviation from the direct repeated sampling experiments above.
+Now SEM formula can be used directly to estimate the standard error of accuracy: :math:`\sigma` from the formula above is the standard deviation of the observation-level accuracies and :math:`n` is the chunk size.
+The code below implements it and compares it with the standard deviation from the direct repeated sampling experiments above.

 .. code-block:: python